- One of the 40 selected Karman Fellows for her unique global cultural achievements to astronautics and space exploration

 - Dr. Ben Hayoun has two doppelgängers who work with her to appear at multiple places at the same time

 - 2020 Sundance Institute Grantee for the feature film – currently in production- Red Moon

-- Chief of Experiences at WeTransfer since 2013
+- Chief of Experiences at global file transfer technology company WeTransfer since 2013

 - Member of the Space Outreach and Education Committee and Vice Chair of The Committee for the Cultural Utilisation of Space (ITACCUS) at the International Astronautical Federation since 2013